Inlays and Onlays

 There are two basic differences: aesthetics and strength.
 The strongest material but less aesthetic is the metal.
 A more aesthetic and somewhat strong material is the resin composite, as well as offering ease of repairs in case it needs it.
 And the most aesthetic and very strong material is ceramic/porcelain.

-So what type of inlay/onlay should I get?
+What type of inlay/onlay should I get?

 The selection of the appropriate material is something that you can do with your dentist, and he/she will guide you as to which one fits your particular needs.
 You should consider your aesthetic requirements and financial budget, and your dentist should consider the amount of tooth structure to be preserved during restoration, in choosing the best material for you.